Cristina Roures - Festival Management Team

 Becky Mann is a seasoned Festival PR and Partnerships Manager with nearly three decades in PR, communications, and business development.
 Over the last 10 years, she has become a key figure in the regional festival circuit, particularly at events like the Cambridge Film Festival.
 Her career includes roles with Arts Council England and collaborations with festivals run by the University of Cambridge, showcasing her versatility across prestigious contexts.
 Becky's deep connection to cinema began during her student years, working in cinemas and at the London Film Festival, cementing her dedication to the film festival industry.

-Isabelle McNeill - Chair - Film academic at Cambridge University
+Geoffrey Maguire – Film academic at Cambridge University

 Mike O'Brien - Former civil servant.